 Our project fee includes:

-- Accommodation throughout your entire stay at our African Impact volunteer home in Cape Town – a cozy, safe and lively house shared by our volunteers, interns and staff
+- Accommodation throughout your stay at our volunteer house in Cape Town – a cozy, safe, and lively house shared by our volunteers, interns, and staff

 - Airport pick-up and drop-off by the African Impact team

 - Experienced international and local staff members who live and work alongside you every day

 - A full induction, orientation, and training session to ensure you contribute responsibly and sustainably